Kiss Me Hello

 “Nothing for right now.
 Who’s the kid?”

-“The kid who’s going to tear me into little, bitty pieces if you don’t let him know I’m your new best friend.”
+“What kid?”
+Sid followed the blacksmith’s gaze to the front porch of their new house.
+Their new old house.
+“The kid who’s going to tear me into little bitty pieces if you don’t let him know I’m your new best friend.”

 “Never had a best friend before,” Sid said, but the man had a point.
 Luis was looking daggers at the blacksmith, the boy’s shirt luffing against his skinny body, showing tension in every bone and sinew.
 “Come on, I’ll introduce you.
 Or I would if you’d told me your name.”